Fitch Affirms Abu Dhabi at 'AA'; Outlook Stable

 in 2014, with

-faster than growth in the oil sector for the bulk of this
+decade, faster than growth in the oil sector for the bulk of

 government spending and a slowdown in neighbouring Dubai are